MaxwellStalsitz/Unity-Movement-Controller/README.md

 Gravity Multiplier simply multiplies the gravity being added to the player.

-And Finally, use animation determines whether or not to add animation to the player, which calls a function that can be customized depending on your specific needs.
+Use animation, determines whether or not to add animation to the player, which calls a function that can be customized depending on your specific needs.

+Look Script:
+ The look script should attach to the orientation object, setting the main camera object to the main camera variable associated with the script.
+ The Look script will rotate the camera freely, and move the player towards where the camera is facing.
+The only other variable in the script is "sensitivity", this just determines how fast you can rotate the camera.